counsyl/capone/README.md

 Note that we use the helper functions `credit` and `debit` with positive numbers to keep the signs consistent in our code.
-There should be no reason to use negative numbers with `ledger`.
+There should be no reason to use negative numbers with `capone`.

 Note also that the value for the credit and debit is the same: $100.
 If we tried to create a transaction with mismatching amounts, we would get an error: